 WiSE Talks is a multi-day program with engaging presentations and Q&A sessions, giving participants the opportunity to learn about the latest developments in space exploration while seeing what’s possible through applied STEM education.

 WiSE Talks is intended for high school and college-level students, but anyone is welcome to attend.
 The series first began in Fall 2020 as a virtual outreach event in response to the COVID-19 pandemic.
 We hope you will join us and be inspired by our WiSE speakers!

 Miriam “Mimi” Fuchs

-Mimi is an astrophysicist and former telescope operator at the EA Observatory/James Clerk Maxwell Telescope on Maunakea.
-In 2019, she was named an IF/THEN Ambassador of the American Association for the Advancement of Science (AAAS) for her commitment to supporting young women in science and engineering.
+Mimi is an astrophysicist and telescope operator at the East Asian Observatory/James Clerk Maxwell Telescope on Maunakea.
+In 2019, she was named an IF/THEN Ambassador at the American Association for the Advancement of Science (AAAS) for her commitment to supporting young women in science and engineering.
 Mimi has been a passionate advocate for astronomy outreach in the Big Island community and has actively staffed and presented at our annual summer STARS program.
-She is currently pursuing a double MS in systems and environmental engineering at Drexel University.

 Keri Bean – Deputy Lead Planner for Mars Curiosity Rover, NASA JPL